 Table of contents

-To be eligible for the award of the Bachelor of Business in Hotel Management degree a candidate shall successfully complete not less than twenty-four (24) units (288 credit points) comprising:
+To be awarded the Bachelor of Business in Hotel Management, students must successfully complete 24 units (288 credit points) comprising:

 Schedule of units